 - Add in the chocolate chips, and stir to coat.
 If the chocolate has not melted in about 20 seconds, place the bowl back in the microwave, and heat for 30 second bursts and stirring in between, until the chocolate is melted.
 Take care not to overheat or the chocolate will seize (go hard and grainy), which cannot be fixed.

 - To a food processor with blade attachment (or the same bowl you melted the chocolate in), add in the sweet potato purée, maple syrup, melted chocolate mixture, coffee (or milk), and vanilla extract.
 Blend on high until very well mixed and smooth.
-Add the flour, baking powder, and salt.
+Add the flour, cocoa powder, baking powder, and salt.
 Pulse several times until the mixture is smooth and well blended.

 - Pour the brownie batter into the prepared baking pan, spreading with a spoon or offset spatula so the top is level.

 - Bake on the center oven rack for 24-28 minutes.
 A toothpick inserted into the middle should have soft crumbs on it (not raw batter.)
 Remove from the oven and let cool in the pan for about 30 minutes.